penalara/engineInputGHCFile/schema-doc/ghc-definitions-freetimes-properties-lastminutesfreetimes.md

 ## strictDays

-Number of strict days when teacher should have the free interval at the end of the day.
+Strict number of days on which the teacher must have the interval free at the end of the day.

 `strictDays`